fredp74/mt-dashboard/README.md

 # 📊 MT-Dashboard

-A lightweight PHP + MariaDB dashboard for visualizing trading data exported from **MetaTrader 4/5**.
+A lightweight PHP + MariaDB dashboard for visualizing trading data exported from **MetaTrader 5**.
-Includes exporters (`.mq4` / `.mq5`) that push trading activity to a backend API, which feeds a responsive Bootstrap-based frontend.
+Includes an exporter (`.mq5`) that pushes trading activity to a backend API, which feeds a responsive Bootstrap-based frontend.

 ---